craigtp/PersonalStudy/Books.md

 Pragmatic Thinking & Learning                                                                      | 10 September 2020 | Yes
 Release It!: Design and Deploy Production-Ready Software 2nd Edition                               | 05 April 2021     | No
-Exploring CQRS and Event Sourcing (CQRS Journey Guide)                                             | 25 April 2021     | No
+Exploring CQRS and Event Sourcing (CQRS Journey Guide)                                             | 25 April 2021     | No Building Microservices                                                                             | 22 May 2021       | No